Richard W. Leche: Leche as governor

-Nevertheless, Leche was (like Long) politically progressive, supporting measures such as legislation designed to improve working conditions.
-In 1938, for instance, voiced his support for President Roosevelt’s wage-hour law during an address to the American Federation of Labor (AFL) in 1938, while also praising Roosevelt for describing the South as "the nation's number one economic problem."
+Nevertheless, Leche was (like Long) ideologically progressive, supporting measures such as legislation designed to improve working conditions.
+In 1938, for instance, Leche voiced his support for President Roosevelt's wage-hour law during an address to the American Federation of Labor (AFL) in 1938, while also praising Roosevelt for describing the South as "the nation's number one economic problem."
 Leche was himself praised by AFL president William Green as an executive "with a progressive and liberal attitude toward modern day social and economic problems."
 Indeed, a number of progressive labor laws were introduced during Leche's time as governor.
 An Act of February the 7th 1938 provided for extended coverage of unemployment compensation benefits while extending the maximum duration of such benefits from 15 to 18 weeks and also reducing the waiting period (as noted by one study) “from 4 weeks within 52 consecutive weeks to 2 weeks within 26.”
 Two Acts approved on June the 7th 1938 introduced limits on night work and working hours for women in various industries, while also providing the Commissioner of Labor to ensure the safety of boilers.
 An Act of June the 7th 1938 established a minimum-wage division within the Department of Labor, with the aim of establishing standards of labour conditions and minimum wages for women and girls who worked in any industry in municipalities with a population of over 100,000 people.

+Several reforms in other areas were enacted during Leche's time as governor.
+Free dental care and vegetable seed packets were provided to those in need, a retirement system for teachers was established, and a tenure law was introduced that aimed to safeguard the jobs of teachers from political influence.
+Pay for teachers was improved while free pencils, erasers and papers were provided to students.
+New hospitals and roads were built, while state supplements for schools were increased and state old age pensions were introduced.

 Leche sits beside President Roosevelt at the dedication of improvements in City Park in New Orleans in 1937.